mtlynch/mtlynch.io/_posts/2018-08-04-resurrecting-2.md

 docker exec "$CONTAINER_NAME" ./build.sh
 ```

-The `docker_build` made it possible for anyone to verify the library's correctness regardless of their development environment.
-The obvious next step was configuring my continuous integration setup to run these tests on every pull request into the source repository.
+With the `docker_build` script, I could run the end-to-end test on any system as long as it supported Docker.
+Naturally, I wanted to run them in my continuous integration environment.

 # Running my end-to-end tests in continuous integration

-My earlier Travis configuration built the Docker container, but didn't exercise the library at all.
-I updated my `.travis.yml` file to run my `docker_build` script instead:
+My earlier Travis configuration built the Docker image, but didn't exercise the library at all.
+Now that I had my more thorough `docker_build` script, I updated my `.travis.yml` file to run that instead:

 ```diff
 -script: docker build .
 +script: ./docker_build
 ```

-I [pushed my changes](https://github.com/mtlynch/ingredient-phrase-tagger/pull/47/commits/5876e039a6e5dd36373c94bd793c83d7457034a6), and the Travis build promptly failed:
+I [pushed my changes](https://github.com/mtlynch/ingredient-phrase-tagger/pull/47/commits/5876e039a6e5dd36373c94bd793c83d7457034a6), ready to witness the splendor of my brilliant script that runs consistently on any system.
+Instead, it failed:

-{% include image.html file="e2e-failing.png" alt="End-to-end test failing on Travis" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end passes locally, but fails on Travis" %}
+{% include image.html file="e2e-failing.png" alt="End-to-end test failing on Travis" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end test passes locally but fails on Travis" %}

-The build failure was bad, but the upside was that my end-to-end tests caught something.
+Obviously, I wasn't happy to see a build break, but I was glad to see that my end-to-end test caught something.
 Now, I just had to figure out what it was.

 # Debugging the discrepancy